Azure DevOps Plugin

 akeyless auth --access-id <Access ID> --access-type <Auth method type>

-b.
-For Static Secrets edit the following KV Settings:
+To work with Static Secrets edit the following KV Settings:

-(i) For KV engine path set secret/data
+For KV engine path, set secret/data

 .
 KV version should be set to v1